aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 the organization ID.
 The type of user supported today are either **USER** for a SSO user, or **SERVICE_ACCOUNT** for a service account.

+USER represents a user account, tied to their identity, as specified by the authentication mechanism provided.
+SERVICE_ACCOUNT provides an identity that is not tied to a human/user and is intended for programmatic access from any app/service (say the bootstrap server) to the ovgs service.
+This can typically be achieved by creating service accounts (with some name), and issuing long lived tokens against that service account name.

 ## Bootstrapping an Organization

 The process of bootstrapping an organization is expected to be vendor dependent